rdinch/MathResourceStudio-Help/docs/exercise-sets/Custom/custom-questions.md

 If pictures are present in the questions or answers, select from the following alignments: Below Text; To Right of Text; or Above Text.

+!!! note
-NOTE: This setting applies to all custom questions in the exercise set.
+    This setting applies to all custom questions in the exercise set.

 Optional Settings